theopensystemslab/planx-new/doc/how-to/how-to-add-allow-list-variables.md

   Add your variable to this array.

-  > [!IMPORTANT]
-  > Only passport variables that store non-personally-identifiable values should be added to the allow list.
-Sensitive or personally-identifiable data should **never** be tracked or exposed via analytics.

   With both arrays now populated with the new variable we can now add them to our database views in Hasura

+  >[!NOTE]
+  > Variables should be added in alphabetical order and relate to a passport variable

 ### Step 2 - Adding variables to Hasura Views

   For this part, you will need to pull the variable out of the passport jsonb in the SQL script and put them into two database views,`analytics_summary` and `submission_services_summary`.
 Examples can be found already in the current view script for how to do this.